How Will Lexington’s Economy Grow Over the Next Two Years?

 Lexington Workforce Update

-Director of Revenue Wes Holbrook and Director of Business Engagement Amy Glasscock will present an update on Lexington’s workforce.
+Director of Revenue Wes Holbrook and Director of Business Engagement Amy Glasscock presented an update on Lexington’s workforce.

 As of June 2023, there were approximately 200,000 jobs in Fayette County.
 The top three job sectors are Healthcare/Education with ~54,000 jobs, Transportation/Trade/Utilities with ~35,800 jobs, and Professional/Business Services with ~30,000 jobs.